 No support for new businesses: Small business loans can be crucial to helping businesses get up and running, but Funding Circle is not an ideal choice for startups.
 To apply for a loan through the Funding Circle platform, your business will need to be at least two years old.

 Plus, your personal FICO score must be 660 or higher, and you—or your business—can’t have declared bankruptcy in the past seven years.
 Because of these strict requirements, some businesses that need loans the most won’t qualify to get them through Funding Circle.

-Above-average origination fees: Despite advertising low interest rates, Funding Circle charges origination fees between 3.49% to 6.99% of a loan amount.
+Above-average origination fees: Funding Circle charges a one-time origination fee between 4.49% to 10.49% (as of October 2023) of a loan amount.
 This is higher than the average of 3% to 5%.
-Instead of paying the loan origination fee up front, Funding Circle adds it to your monthly payment.
+However, the amount of the origination fee is added to your loan amount.